Golden Visa Insider

 🇪🇸 Spain — best for

-• +Existing holders keep their residency and renewals
+• +Existing holders keep their permits and renew under the rules in force when first granted.

 🌴 Caribbean (CBI) — best for

-Frequent travelers, people with restrictive passports, or anyone needing optionality fast.
+Frequent travellers, holders of restrictive passports, or anyone needing optionality fast.

 • +Direct citizenship — no residency requirement